johnhirokawa/mosyle-bash-scripts/README.md

   *Description:*
   Prompts the user for confirmation before clearing Chrome cache and cookies for all user profiles.
 This approach allows users to decide when to clear their data, preventing unexpected session terminations.

+- <a href="https://github.com/johnhirokawa/mosyle-bash-scripts/blob/main/clear_chrome_cache_wprompt.sh"><strong>OneDrive - Reset</strong></a><br>
+  *Description:*
+  This script resets the OneDrive application by running the reset command and reopening the app.
+It ensures that any issues with OneDrive are resolved by performing a complete reset.

 ## 🚀 How to Deploy via Mosyle MDM

 To deploy these scripts using Mosyle MDM, follow these steps: